-The City of Broken Arrow, Oklahoma (the "City") is primarily located in southeastern Tulsa County, the second most populated county in Oklahoma.
+The City of Broken Arrow, Oklahoma is primarily located in southeastern Tulsa County, the second most populated county in Oklahoma.
 A portion of the City also lies in Wagoner County adjacent to Tulsa County.
-The 2010 Census reports the population of the City at 98,850, an increase of 32.05% over the 2000 population of 74,859, making the City of Broken Arrow one of the fastest growing incorporated municipalities in the State.
-The 2010 Census populations for Tulsa County and Wagoner County were 603,403 and 73,085, representing an increase over the 2000 population of 7.12% and 27.12%, respectively.
+The 2010 Census reports the population of the City at 98,850, an increase of 32.05 percent over the 2000 population of 74,859, making the City one of the fastest growing incorporated municipalities in the State.
+The 2010 Census populations for Tulsa County and Wagoner County were 603,403 and 73,085, representing an increase over the 2000 population of 7.12 percent and 27.12 percent, respectively.

-The City of Broken Arrow was originally platted as a township in 1903 and operates under a Council-Manager form of government.
+The City was originally platted as a township in 1903 and operates under a Council-Manager form of government.
 The City is located adjacent and southeast of Tulsa, Oklahoma, along the Broken Arrow Expressway that connects Tulsa with the Muskogee Turnpike, the main route to Interstate 40 and points east and west.
-The City of Broken Arrow encompasses approximately fifty-five square miles.
+The City encompasses approximately fifty-five square miles.